T21yx64/APDOS/README.md

 # Argv Numbers Increase Attack

-APDOS is not made for malisous use.
+APDOS is not made for malicious use.

 I am not responsible for your misconduct.